g00dnatur3/http-rest-client/README.md

 This allows setting headers/cookies on a per reqeust basis instead of a per client basis as show above.

-An example of a RequestDecorator that will "decorate" a single request sent from a RestClient.
+Another example of a RequestDecorator that will "decorate" a single request sent from a RestClient.

 	public RequestDecorator authorize(final String credentials) {